 The Student Activities Fee is an \$11 fee collected every Fall and Spring Semester to provide numerous programs and services on campus including book grants, scholarships, cultural programs, speakers, social activities, and discounted amusement park and movie tickets.
 This fee is optional.
 Waiving this fee will exclude the student from taking advantage of these benefits.
-Applications for waivers are available on the Student Portal under Financial Services or in the Student Life Office for the first two weeks of the semester.
+Students can waive this fee by visiting the Bursar's Office.
 Refunds will only be issued during the first two weeks of the semester.